Graduate Student Handbook: Registration

 Phase II, Registration/Schedule Changes

-- Newly admitted students, readmitted students, and continuing students who need to make schedule adjustments register or changes do so during Phase II.
+- Newly admitted students, readmitted students, and continuing students who need to make schedule adjustments register during Phase II.

 - Specific dates for this phase of registration are available on the OSCAR System and through the Registrar’s website.

 - This registration period runs through Friday of the first week of classes for the term.